FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 Which of the SBA loans should I apply for?

 As described below, Paycheck Protection Program (PPP) loans are provided on very favorable terms, and they may be the best option for most agents.
 If you have additional expenses that will not be forgiven if spent with PPP loan proceeds, an Economic Injury Disaster Loan (EIDL) may be a good option.
-However, keep in mind that EIDLs (except for the emergency grant portion which does not need to be repaid) are conventional loans and not forgivable.
+However, keep in mind that EIDLs (with the exception of “targeted” advances) are conventional loans and not forgivable.
 If you need immediate financial relief, arranging an SBA Express Bridge Loan (EBL) (discussed below) with your lender is a good option.

 Can I apply for both a PPP loan and an EIDL loan